RDeRenzi/munexus/README.rst

-NeXus hack for a very limited
+NeXus hack for a very limited access to the library

 Aim
 ===